Authored by the expert who managed and guided the team behind the France Property Pack

 What is driving property prices up or down in France as of 2026?

-As of January 2026, the top three factors driving property prices in France are mortgage rates and credit availability, transaction volume recovery after the 2023-2024 slowdown, and supply constraints in prime urban locations.
+As of 2026, the top three factors driving property prices in France are mortgage affordability, weak new housing supply, and the growing price gap between energy-efficient homes and homes needing renovation.

 If you want to understand these factors at a deeper level, you can read our latest property market analysis about France here.